Culture Shock and Adjustment

 - Keep in touch with your family and friends at home – this can help you feel less isolated.

 You will probably find that after the first few weeks, as you begin to understand your host culture better, the symptoms of culture shock slowly disappear.
 However, if you find that feelings of irritability and depression remain, you may need help from a doctor or counselor.
 Your program director or the international student office at your host university should be able to direct you to counseling or support organizations.
 Fordham's Counseling and Psychological Services (CPS) Office can also provide some resources for you.

 Challenges of a New Culture

 Keeping up with political and cultural happenings in the U.S. will also be helpful, as you can expect that in a foreign environment you will occasionally be put in the position of being a spokesperson for the US and American culture.
 Politics are taken very seriously by many foreign university students.
-If you encounter anti-American sentiment, be prepared to deal with the situation gracefully.